overlookmotel/shimstack/README.md

 #### With Generators

-Generators are automatically converted to promise-returning functions using [co-bluebird](https://www.npmjs.com/package/co-bluebird).
+Generators are automatically converted to promise-returning functions (co-routines) using [co-bluebird](https://www.npmjs.com/package/co-bluebird).
+An alternative wrapper can be specified, or generator wrapping disabled with `options.genWrap`.

 ```js
 f = function() {